Imperial Japanese Navy in World War II: First operational phase

-To the surprise of the Japanese, the First Operational Phase went according to plan with extremely light losses, no ship larger than a destroyer was sunk.
+To the surprise of the Japanese, the First Operational Phase went according to plan with extremely light losses.
+No ship larger than a destroyer was sunk.
 The invasion of Malaya and the Philippines began in December 1941.
 The island of Guam was seized on December 8 after token American resistance.
 The British Gilbert Islands were seized on December 9 and 10.
-Japanese Land based naval bombers achieved notable success on December 10, when operating from bases in Indochina, they sank the British capital ships Prince of Wales and Repulse.
+Japanese land-based naval bombers achieved notable success on December 10, when operating from bases in Indochina, they sank the British capital ships Prince of Wales and Repulse.
 The only temporary setback for the Japanese was the failure of the first attempt to seize Wake Island on December 11.
-In response, a carrier division from the Pearl Harbor attack force was diverted to Wake island for the a second attempt on December 22, which was successful this time around.
-The British fortress of Singapore also surrendered on February 15.
+In response, a carrier division from the Pearl Harbor attack force was diverted to Wake Island for a second attempt on December 22, which was successful.
+The British naval base of Singapore also surrendered on February 15.

-Allied naval opposition to the Imperial Japanese Navy during the First Operational Phase was sporadic and ineffective.
+Allied naval opposition to the IJN during the First Operational Phase was sporadic and ineffective.
 In the first major surface engagement of the war on February 27 at the Java Sea, an Allied naval force was defeated by a Japanese one of similar size.
 Following its debut at Pearl Harbor, the Kido Butai supported the capture of Rabaul in January 1942 and the Dutch East Indies in February.
 The only problem encountered by the Japanese during the First Operational Phase was the failure to occupy the Philippines on schedule.
 However, with no expectation of reinforcement, the fall of the Philippines was only a matter of time and the remaining American and Filipino forces surrendered in early May 1942.

 Indian Ocean raid

-The last major operation of the First Operational Phase was the Combined Fleet's raid into the Indian Ocean, code-named Operation C, it was essential for the completion of the defensive perimeter.
+The last major operation of the First Operational Phase was the Combined Fleet's raid into the Indian Ocean, code-named Operation C. It was essential for the completion of the defensive perimeter.